Reading time 4 Minutes

 And so I started to think about how to bring everything up to date, adapt texts, create new photos.
 It's not all that trivial when your eyes are the only thing you can still move.

-My Care Guide.
-I have pretty much transferred version 1 from the previous print format to the web.
-Now it's a matter of updating the content.
+My care instructions.
+I have transferred version 1 almost completely from the previous print format to the web.
+Now it's time to update the content.
 The basic requirements have changed quite a lot.
-That is, after all, the essence of ALS.
-The lowest common denominator, if you will.
-Fun fact, I'm writing about that too, the MDK has its own opinion.
-I still remember today how my disbelief grew with every paragraph of my initial report.
-The more I read and reflected on it at the time, the more often the question popped into my head whether I should rather cry or laugh.
+That's more or less the essence of ALS.
+The lowest common denominator, if you like.
+Fun fact, I'm also writing about this right now, the MDK has its own opinion on this.
+I can still remember today how my incredulous amazement at every further paragraph of my initial report grew bigger and bigger.
+The more I read and reflected on it at the time, the more often the question popped into my head as to whether I should cry or laugh.
 My personal highlight - quote -:

 "no change relevant to care is to be expected in the medium term".